FungiFaucet/discord_auto_type_manually_timed/README.md

 # discord_auto_type_manually_timed
-this very simple python script clicks on your search bar, and enters some text every XX seconds.
+this very simple python script clicks on your discord message bar (where you click to send messages), and enters some text every XX seconds.

 # Installation / Setup
 install pyautogui using pip.

-from cmd / powershell / IDE terminal type: pip install pyautogui
+from cmd / powershell / IDE terminal type:

+pip install pyautogui

 # Adjusting the variables